djaus2/az-iothub-ps1/README.md

 - Place you in the folder to run a Quickstart (menu of them) with the environment variables set so as to be able to run the app/s.
     - You then just enter ```dontnet run``` to run the app/s.
     - There is also a script in some Quickstart folders to fork two processes for when a device and service are required (Eg Device Streaming).
     - The Quickstarts are part of the repository download and have been modified so that you don't need to edit the source to include the connection strings.
 Connection strings are taken from environment variables.
+Other mods and extra apps too.
+- Install the required version of .NET Core locally (PS\Quickstarts\dotnet) and add to path and set required environment variable to it.

 Read more on my blog [http://www.sportronics.com.au](http://www.sportronics.com.au/dotnetcoreiot/.NET_Core_on_IoT-Fast_tracking_IoT_Hub_Creation_with_PS-dotnetcoreiot.html)
 Nb: Couple of blogs there now on this plus this spage.
 Still writing.